jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 manage, and the load testing application.
 The autoscaler will be the only part that changes.
-The application will be a simple example web server that responds `OK!` to `GET` at path `/`; it is the `k8s.gcr.io/hpa-example` that is used in Kubernetes autoscaling walkthroughs.
+The application will be a simple example web server that responds `OK!` to `GET` at path `/`; it is the `k8s.gcr.io/hpa-example` that is used in K8s autoscaling walkthroughs.
 The load testing application will be a python script that will invoke Locust load testing at set intervals, varying the load applied based on the time of day.
 The load testing will also periodically record how many replicas the deployment has.
 Figure \ref{phpa_long_phpa_diagram}